xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

 Cluster Dump and Restore
 ------------------------

-The dump and restore tools, _arangodump_ and _arangorestore_, can now be used to dump and restore collections in a cluster.
-Additionally, a collection dump from a standalone ArangoDB server can be imported into a cluster, and vice versa.
+The dump and restore tools, _avocadodump_ and _avocadorestore_, can now be used to dump and restore collections in a cluster.
+Additionally, a collection dump from a standalone AvocadoDB server can be imported into a cluster, and vice versa.

 Web Interface Improvements
 --------------------------